goruha/drush/commands/make/README.txt

 Among drush make's capabilities are:

 - Downloading Drupal core, as well as contrib modules from drupal.org.
-- Checking code out from SVN, git, and bzr repositories.
+- Checking code out from CVS, SVN, git, and bzr repositories.
 - Getting plain `.tar.gz` and `.zip` files (particularly useful for libraries that can not be distributed directly with drupal core or modules).
 - Fetching and applying patches.